Property QT of relatively hierarchically hyperbolic groups: Abstract

 \section{Abstract}

-Using the projection complex machinery, Bestvina-Bromberg -Fujiwara, Hagen-Petyt and Han-Nguyen-Yang prove that several classes of nonpositively-curved groups admit equivariant quasi-isometric embeddings into finite products of quasi-trees, i.e. having property (QT).
-In this paper, we unify and generalize the above results by establishing a sufficient condition for relatively hierarchically hyperbolic groups to have property (QT).
+Using the projection complex machinery, Bestvina--Bromberg--Fujiwara, Hagen--Petyt, and Han--Nguyen--Yang have proved that several classes of nonpositively curved groups admit equivariant quasi-isometric embeddings into finite products of quasi-trees, i.e. having property QT.
+In this paper, we unify and generalize these results by establishing a sufficient condition for relatively hierarchically hyperbolic groups to have property QT.

-As applications, we show that a group has property (QT) if it is residually finite and belongs to one of the following classes of groups: admissible groups, hyperbolic--$2$--decomposable groups with no distorted elements, Artin groups of large and hyperbolic type.
-We also introduce a slightly stronger version of property (QT), called property (QT'), and show the invariance of property (QT') under graph products.
+As applications, we show that a group has property QT if it is residually finite and belongs to one of the following classes of groups: admissible groups, hyperbolic-$2$-decomposable groups with no distorted elements, Artin groups of large and hyperbolic type, and $\pi_1$-extension groups of lattice Veech groups.
+We also introduce a slightly stronger version of property QT, called property QT$_0$, and show the invariance of property QT$_0$ under graph products.

 \subjclass{20F65, 20F67} \keywords{Hierarchically hyperbolic, quasi-tree, projection complex, residually finite.}